Milnor fibers and symplectic fillings of quotient surface singularities: Introduction

-For instance, we classify minimal symplectic fillings of a quotient surface singularity given in Bhupal--Ono~\cite{Bhupal-Ono-2015} up to diffeomorphism in Section~\ref{section:Diffeomorphism-type}, from which we conclude that Milnor fibers associated to irreducible components of the reduced versal deformation space of a quotient surface singularity are non-diffeomorphic to each other; Theorem~\ref{theorem:components-Def(X)}.
+For instance, we classify minimal symplectic fillings of a non-cyclic quotient surface singularity given in Bhupal--Ono~\cite{Bhupal-Ono-2015} up to diffeomorphism in Section~\ref{section:Diffeomorphism-type}, from which we conclude that Milnor fibers associated to irreducible components of the reduced versal deformation space of a non-cyclic quotient surface singularity are non-diffeomorphic to each other except for obviously diffeomorphic pairs because of the symmetry of the minimal resolutions of the corresponding singularities (cf. Proposition~\ref{proposition:reduced-BO-list}); Theorem~\ref{theorem:components-Def(X)}.
 On the other hand, it has been known that every Milnor fiber of a quotient surface singularity is given as a smoothing of a certain partial resolution (so-called \emph{$P$-resolution}) and every $P$-resolution is dominated by a special resolution (so-called the \emph{maximal resolution}) of the singularity; cf.~KSB~\cite{Kollar-Shepherd-Barron-1988}.
 Then we show that every minimal symplectic filling of a quotient surface singularity can be constructed from the maximal resolution via rational blow-down surgery; Theorem~\ref{theorem:minimal-symplectic-filling-maximal-resolution}.